waggle-sensor/sage-nrp-image-search/benchmarking/benchmarks/INQUIRE/Readme.md

 ## Usage

 This benchmark is supposed to be used in conjuction with [Hybrid Search](../HybridSearch_example/).
 The Makefile references components that are deployed in [Hybrid Search](../HybridSearch_example/).
-The Makefile in here deploys additional containers that are used to run the INQUIRE_WEAV Benchmark.
+The Makefile in here deploys additional containers that are used to run the INQUIRE Benchmark.

 ## Running the Example